simonw/til/observable-plot/histogram-with-tooltips.md

 I wanted to add tooltips to the above chart.
 This was the hardest part to figure out - it turns out that second argument to `.binX()` can take a `title` option, which can be a function that accepts a `bin` array of items and returns a title.

+**UPDATE 27th January 2022:** The below code example no longer works - the `bin` argument passed to the `title:` function used to be a list of items in that bin, but now appears to just be a single item.

 This is what I ended up using:

 ```javascript